FAAN Tennis Club boss calls for facility upgrade - Vanguard News

 “Tennis is just an aspect of what FAAN cherishes.
 But it’s also financing football too.
 You can see that the facility here is just been upgraded and by all standards, we intend to sustain the development,” Mukhtar said.

-While speaking on the plans of FAAN Tennis Club to discover and nurture more talents in different age categories, the vice-chairman said the club would continue to organize events and training for talented kids.
+While speaking on the plans of FAAN Tennis Club to discover and nurture more talents in different age categories, the vice chairman said the club would continue to organize events and trainings for talented kids.

 He said, “We need to get them(children) encouraged by giving out kits and exposing them to more training facilities.